Affiliations

 Abstract

 CONCLUSIONS: Health equity is considered in the HTA process in most Asian health systems.
-However, quantitative evaluation of health equity impact is still in its infancy as few health systems have just begun to perform equity-informative economic evaluations.
+However, quantitative evaluation of health equity impact is still in its infancy because few health systems have just begun to perform equity-informative economic evaluations.

 * Title and MeSH Headings from MEDLINE®/PubMed®, a database of the U.S. National Library of Medicine.